What is composting?

 The waste to be composted are divided into two categories: the greens – generally moister and nitrogen-rich – and the browns – dry and carbon-rich.

-Illustration of home compost bin with green waste: fruit pits and peels, egg shells, tea bags, coffee grounds and leaves.
+Illustration of green waste: fruit pits and peels, egg shells, tea bags, coffee grounds and leaves.

 Greens